-&lt;sup>40 See entries in the MSL-Tianshun (1459), (1462), (1464) and the MSL-Chenghua, (1465), (1466), (1476) and (1483).
+&lt;sup>39 See entries in the MSL- Zhengtong (1438), (1441).

-Against this context, the Uriyanggad Mongols became a client of two patrons.
+Against this context, the Uriyangqad Mongols became a client of two patrons.
 On the one hand, they wanted to trade with the Ming Chinese, but could not curb the infiltration of the Mongols.
 While the Ming court could not monopolize control, they also could not afford the complete defection of their client either.
 Their efforts to manipulate situational needs, rather than reinforcing the loyalty of the clients, is exemplified by their deliberations on complete suspension of the markets for the intermediaries.
-The Ming government had once suspended the markets in Guangning, which was in the Zhengtong era (1436-1449) as they were concerned about the integrity of the Uriyangqad Mongols.
-Yet, the Uriyangqad Mongols who suffered from the shutdown of the Guangning markets, petitioned the Liaodong Regional Commander (zong bing guan dudu tongzhi) Ou Xin in 1478 to reopen the markets.
+The Ming government had once suspended the markets in Guangning, which was in the Zhengtong era (1436-1449) as they were concerned about the integrity of the Uriyanggad Mongols.
+Yet, the Uriyanggad Mongols who suffered from the shutdown of the Guangning markets, petitioned the Liaodong Regional Commander (zong bing guan dudu tongzhi) Ou Xin in 1478 to reopen the markets.
 They reported that they were pressured by the northern Mongols to defect from Ming China.
-Alarmed by the possible alliance of the Uriyanggad Mongols and the northern Mongols, the Ming officials proposed to reopen the horse markets.
+42 Alarmed by the possible alliance of the Urivanggad Mongols and the northern Mongols, the Ming officials proposed to reopen the horse markets.
 In other words, the Ming government did not want to alienate its clients, even when their loyalty was questionable.